 Her work has appeared in a wide range of publications—literary journals, magazines, newspapers, blogs and anthologies.
 In her writing Kathleen has explored Alaska life, European and Russian history, arts & culture, the natural world, food, travel, politics, and spirituality.

 Kathleen is a contributor to the anthology, We Are Already One, 1915-2015, Thomas Merton’s Message of Hope (Fons Vitae Press, Louisville, 2015) in honor of Merton’s centenary.
 And her work will soon appear in the forthcoming Merton & The World’s Indigenous Wisdom (2019).

 In 2016, she was named a William Shannon Fellow of the International Thomas Merton Society.
 Kathleen was a Mullin Scholar at USC’s Institute for Advanced Catholic Studies from 2013-2015.
 She is also a fellow at the Virginia Center for the Creative Arts.

 Kathleen has taught creative writing at the University of Alaska Anchorage and currently teaches community creative writing seminars for 49 Writers.

 From 2007-2011, she served as the founding Program Coordinator of UAA’s Low-Residency Program in Creative Writing.

 She earned an MFA in Creative Nonfiction at the University of Pittsburgh in 2005 where she was also awarded a full, three-year teaching fellowship.

-In March 2017, Kathleen was appointed by Governor Bill Walker to a two-year public seat on the board of directors of the Alaska Humanities Forum.
+In March 2017, Kathleen was appointed by Governor Bill Walker to a three-year public seat on the board of directors of the Alaska Humanities Forum.